 The minimum insulation requirements and thicknesses must be determined according to DIN-EN 1264 (BS-EN 1264), "Hot water underfloor heating systems," DIN 4108-10, "Thermal insulation and energy economy in buildings - Application related requirements for thermal materials," DIN 4109, "Noise control in buildings," as well as the applicable regulations, such as the Energy Savings Ordinance.
 The insulation layer must be suitable for the required traffic loads.
 The utilised insulation materials must be approved for installation below floating screeds.
-Insulating layers are installed as a continuous layer with abutting joints.
-In the case of dual layer insulation, the joints must be staggered.
+Insulation, the joints must be staggered.
 The insulation layer must have full contact with the substrate.
 Hollow spots must be eliminated with suitable measures.